benchowjm/PyR_R/README.md

 ## PyR Repository of R Resources

-This repository is a compilation of files & resources to help those of you new to R/RStudio to get acquainted with the program as fast as possible. __If you're here for the first time__ go to the section titled 'Do you Git it???' at the bottom of this README.
+This repository is a compilation of files & resources to help those of you new to R/RStudio to get acquainted with the program as fast as possible. __If you're here for the first time__ make sure the 'Branch' is set to __master__.
+Only if you are able to clone the repository (see the bottommost section) should you use the __cloneable__ branch.

 ### Learning R On Your Own ###
 1. Go through the file __"00\_Installing_R.Rmd"__.
 Topics: